 Remember, waterproofs are easy to take off when you don’t need them, so there’s no need to wear lined pants all day if it’s not raining.

 If you’ve already bought your first pair of hiking boots, then you were likely tempted by the waterproof models.

 If you bought waterproof shoes, such as those with a Gore-Tex lining or treatment, then you’re good to go.

-Gaiters and Accessories
+Gaiters And Accessories

-Those who expect to stomp across some swamps, marshes or long grass in the near future should consider a few extra accessories to stay warm and dry.
+Those who expect to stomp across some swamps, marshes, or long grass in the near future should consider a few extra accessories to stay warm and dry.

-Packing the Right Gear
+Packing The Right Wet-Weather Gear

 The gear you need to keep the rest of your stuff dry includes: